GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ## Challenge 4: Test-Driven Development

 ### Introduction
-TODO: Make sure it's clear to write the tests first before the code Now that we understand the existing Quotes application, we'll seek to use test-driven development to add the additional method applying the business logic that your team is requesting.
+Now that we understand the existing Quotes application, we'll seek to use test-driven development to add the additional method applying the business logic that your team is requesting.

 ### Description
 In this challenge, your team is asking you to enhance the existing Book Quotes application by adding new business functionality to retrieve quotes from books, given the book name.
 The Quotes app is missing this endpoint to retrieve book information by book name.
 This endpoint should respond on the “/quotes/book/{book}” path.
 You are being asked to implement it, with the associated business logic.

-To add the quote retrieval by book name functionality, you start writing code in true TDD fashion by adding tests to both the QuotesControllerTest (for the endpoint) and QuotesRepositoryTest (for data retrieval from the database).
-Once you've used Gemini to help you add these tests, you should run them to demonstrate that your code works as expected.
+To add the quote retrieval by book name functionality, you start writing code in true TDD fashion by first adding tests to both the QuotesControllerTest (for the endpoint) and QuotesRepositoryTest (for data retrieval from the database).
+Once you've defined the test criteria, you can then add the relevant methods.
+Once you've used Gemini to help you add this code, you should run the tests to demonstrate that your code works as expected.

 ### Success Criteria